 Here are just a few…

 You can find many, many more just by searching for them on Facebook.

-The same goes with Twitter.
+The same goes for Twitter.
 There are many people on Twitter that have large followings that will Tweet your Kindle book to their followers for free.
 Here are a few of them…

-Many of these Twitter accounts have thousands of followers, and there's many more you can find just by searching on Twitter.
+Many of these Twitter accounts have thousands of followers, and there are many more you can find just by searching on Twitter.